-The immediate objective of the Global Climate Change Music Project is to share the composition with all of the delegates attending this years United Nations Climate Change Conference in Paris in December and make them aware of the deep concern, not only of these 195 artists, but of the global population that they represent.
+The immediate objective of the Global Climate Change Music Project is to share the composition with people and make them aware of the deep concern, not only of these 195 artists, but of the global population that they represent.
 Our vision is to galvanize and sustain a climate change dialogue, utilizing the medium of music to help channel the efforts of the growing number of people who are protesting against climate change inaction.

 We further hope that this site will serve as a portal for the dissemination of climate-related information that is not currently well-known or properly understood.
 It will also be a resource for those wanting to change their lifestyles to reduce their carbon footprint, express their concerns about government inactivity, and organize and execute physical protests.

 Any revenue generated from the use or sale of The Global Climate Change Music Project’s musical content will be donated to Cool Earth, a charitable organization working with indigenous peoples to halt rainforest destruction.

 Jill Flyer – French correspondent